Skip to content

 Is University of Nevada-Las Vegas Worth It?
 Graduate Earnings & ROI

-Ten years out, alumni of University of Nevada-Las Vegas earn a median of $55,037, roughly in line with national averages for graduates.
+Ten years out, alumni of University of Nevada-Las Vegas earn a median of $55,037, roughly in line with the national average for college graduates.

 $42,865